emmajanedrews/base-template/_posts/2018-04-12-do-you-need-to-leave-room-for-negotiation.md

 **Another thing you need to understand is that the market won’t let you underprice your home.** A buyer who was working with our team who made an offer on a house that was $20,000 above its asking price and didn’t get it.
 The market wouldn’t let that seller underprice their home.

 If you have any questions about what’s happening in the market or with your individual home, don’t hesitate to reach out and give us a call or send us an email.
-We would love to help out.<br>&nbsp;
+We would love to help out.<br>